mikhailpgrl/CleanArchWithFlows/README.md

-# Started pack of clean arch using flow
+# Starter pack of clean arch with flows:

-Clean Architecture using Flows
+Current project purpose is to provide clean architecture base project contaning the necessairy tools for fast initialization of Android project